-titled as parkland or otherwise serve as lands.
-This includes a network of active and passive parks, with a range of park courses, open space areas, regional and also included in this designation, as well as lands used or reserved for public utilities and services.
-Lands deeded or titled as parkland may be contained in any land use
+The Parks and Open Spaces designation applies to lands across Nanaimo that are titled as parkland or otherwise serve as parks, plazas, open spaces, or recreation lands.
+This includes a network of active and passive parks, with a range of park sizes from small neighbourhood parks to large destination park spaces, along with trails that provide respite and recreation for residents of the mid-Island area.
+Golf courses, open space areas, regional and provincial parkland, community recreation facilities, and undeveloped Crown lands are also included in this designation, as well as lands used or reserved for public utilities and services.
+Lands deeded or titled as parkland may be contained in any land use designation.